In spite of Equinox Gold Corp.'s (AMEX:EQX) recent upswing, most analysts remain bearish. - The Dwinnex

-In the latest session, Equinox Gold Corp.
-(AMEX: EQX) closed at $5.34 down -1.84% from its previous closing price of $5.44.
-In other words, the price has decreased by -$0.10 from its previous closing price.
-On the day, 2076684 shares were traded.
-EQX stock price reached its highest trading level at $5.43 during the session, while it also had its lowest trading level at $5.29.
+As of close of business last night, Equinox Gold Corp.’s stock clocked out at $5.00, down -2.15% from its previous closing price of $5.11.
+In other words, the price has decreased by -$0.1100 from its previous closing price.
+On the day, 2953238 shares were traded.
+EQX stock price reached its highest trading level at $5.1000 during the session, while it also had its lowest trading level at $4.9200.

 Sponsored